hubi0111/FoodOrder-App/README.md

 - Maven Spring Boot backend
 - Angular Frontend
 - MySQL Database
-- Eclipse
+- Eclipse as Back-end IDE
-- VS Code
+- VS Code as Front-end IDE

 All installation links can be found below.